malacalypse/h9-remote/README.md

 If you have more than one H9, there are two important things to consider:

-* Under USB: Each H9 must have a uniquely named MIDI port
+* Under USB: Each H9 must have a uniquely named MIDI port (keep the SysEx ID set to 1 for all of them).
 * Under DIN MIDI: Each H9 must have a unique SysEx ID and MIDI channel.

 ### USB